lucenbyte/File-mini/README.md

 # Mini File Manager

-Mini File Manager is a lightweight, single-file PHP web-based file manager that allows you to manage files and folders directly from your web browser.
-It provides essential functionalities like Browse, uploading, downloading, editing, deleting, creating, and renaming files and directories, all secured with a simple login.
+Mini File Manager is a lightweight and portable single-file PHP-based web file manager.
+This application enables basic file and folder management (upload, download, edit, delete, create, rename) directly from the browser, complete with a simple login system for access security.

-This project appears to be a compact and portable solution for basic server file management.

 ## Features